simplycode07/basky/readme.md

 # Basky
-Just a hobby project, I was initialing planning on developing it in godot, but the physics felt weird so I made it in python with pygame
+Just a hobby project.
+I was initialing planning on developing it in godot, but ~~the physics felt weird~~ it wasn't **FUN ENOUGH** so I made it in python with pygame.
+Also because I like torturing myself

 ### Install Dependencies
 ```bash